Can You Sue the Government for Injury? Often, But Not Always.

 What you need to do if you’re injured.

 Suffice it to say, these rules are very complicated.
 This article only scratches the surface.
 Everything depends on the specific facts.

-By the way, these rules only apply to claims against state, county and local government entities in New Jersey.
-Other (often similar) rules apply in other states, and to the federal government.
+By the way, these rules only apply to claims against the state, county and local government entities in New Jersey.
+Other often similar rules apply in other states and to the federal government.

-If you are injured, and wonder “can you sue the government,” your best bet is to contact an experienced attorney immediately.
+If you are injured and wonder can you sue the government, your best bet is to contact an experienced injury attorney immediately.
 Remember the 90-day deadline.
-(In rare cases, the deadline can be extended, but you shouldn’t rely on that).
+In rare cases, the deadline can be extended, but you shouldn’t rely on that.